dddrrreee/cs240lx-23spr/labs/14-stepper-motor/README.md

 read multiple per period) and perhaps discard values that are "too high" in case there is a burst of ambient noise.

-There is some basic code in `code-sw-uart`.
-Two main programs:

- - `interleave-example.c`: an example of how to interleave two routines using your threads package.
+You should be able to take code from previous labs (e.g., the IR lab:
+`3-ir-bootloader`) for threading where one thread does a send and the other does a receive.

+There's other ways to do things, but some suggestions:
+ 1. You have two pi's so can jump right to sending and receiving, but it's easiest to develop everything using a loopback setup where you have one thread receiving, one for sending, and you call `rpi_wait()` or `rpi_yield()` to yield from one to the other while they are delayed waiting for time to pass or for input.
 Since we have cooperative threads and one CPU we interleave by doing a yield whenever we are doing a busy wait (as you immediately expect: its easy to forget a yield!
-   So it's useful to write a checker).
+So it's useful to write a checker --- possible extension!).
 We rely on the package being round robin to schedule everything appropriately.

     Alternatively we could interleave using interrupts.
 Or, with less state explosion: by interleaving calls to run-to-completion routines rather than doing a thread yield.
 (We may explore this later.)

- - `measure-motor.c`: we use similar logic to use the ADC to measure the motor while we are driving the stepper.
-You'll need to rewrite your `a4988.h` header to call the `delay_us_yield` routine (in `delay-yield.h`) so that this works.

-   I got around 13k for motor off and around 15k for motor on.
-This isn't a huge difference but should be enough to transmit bits.

-You can run these by changing the `Makefile` target.
+ 2. Measuring the ambient sound when the stepper is turning compared to not.
+I'd be really crude and have the mic right by the stepper and make sure the microphone level is different enough that you can reliably get a 0 or 1.
+An easy approach is to compute a running average and then oversample on the receiver.
+Given this you should be able to send a 0 or 1 for your software UART code.

+ 3. If you want to get hella fancy, you can run an FFT on the stepper output and transmit data by causing it to send different frequencies that are far enough away that you get clean results.
+You'd probably want to learn the different rates that give you different frequencies using loopback.

+    Sameer did this approach with speakers for his final 140e project so it's worth talking to him for cheat codes.

+    I'd start with as slow as possible do you don't need to do ramp up or slow down --- if you push things and need to do a ramp-up or slow-down the frequencies will not be the same as the target and they will likely alias with other target frequencies.

-Given these examples you should hopefully (I haven't finished mine!) software uart that transmits bits using the motor.
+Given some simple experimentation you should hopefully (I haven't finished mine!) be able to have a cool software uart that transmits bits using the motor.

 -----------------------------------------------------------------------
 ### Option: learn notes.